Empire Burlesque: Songs

 The opening track, "Tight Connection to My Heart (Has Anybody Seen My Love)", was originally recorded for 1983's Infidels under the title "Someone's Got a Hold of My Heart" (eventually released on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991).
 It was re-written and re-recorded several times before finding its way on to Empire Burlesque.
 A lushly produced pop song riding a reggae groove courtesy of Robbie Shakespeare and Sly Dunbar (better known as Sly & Robbie), the love song was singled out as the best track on the album by the most recent edition of The Rolling Stone Album Guide.
 The track, which features Mick Taylor on guitar (from Dylan's 84 Tour), was also chosen as the first single for Empire Burlesque.

 Clinton Heylin describes "Seeing the Real You at Last" as "a compendium of images half remembered from Hollywood movies", as many of the lyrics made "allusions to Humphrey Bogart movies, Shane, even Clint Eastwood's Bronco Billy."

 The love ballad "I'll Remember You" was still played in concert until 2005, more so than all but one other song from Empire Burlesque.
 It was also featured, in an acoustic version, in the movie Masked & Anonymous, though not included on the released soundtrack.
+A Baker-produced version of the song was recorded by Grayson Hugh for the closing credits of the 1991 film Fried Green Tomatoes.

 "Clean-Cut Kid" was another song recorded during the Infidels sessions.
 The lyrics weren't finished until much later, and the finished result was included on Empire Burlesque.
 In the interim Bob gave the song to Carla Olson of the Textones as a thank you for her appearing in his first-ever video, for Sweetheart Like You.
 She included it on the Textones' debut album Midnight Mission and Ry Cooder was featured on slide guitar.
 A novelty song wrapped around sharp political commentary, the 'clean-cut kid' is an average American kid who's radically altered by his experience in the Vietnam War.
 Village Voice critic Robert Christgau praised it as "the toughest Vietnam-vet song yet."